movableink/sre-assignment-typescript/README.md

 The service requires the following environment variables:

 - `API_URL`: The base URL for the Movable Ink GeoIP API (default: http://localhost:8000).
-A production URL will be provided to you by Movable Ink.
+A production URL will be provided by Movable Ink.
 - `API_TOKEN`: Your API token for authentication (optional) with the Movable Ink GeoIP API.
-A production token will be provided to you by Movable Ink.
+A production token will be provided by Movable Ink.
 - `PORT`: The port number for the service (default: 3000)

 ## Running the Service